Chapter 13.02

 Chapter 2, Definitions, is amended as follows:

-Section 202, Definitions, is revised to add the following definitions:
+Section 202, Definitions, is revised, to add the following definitions:

-BARRIER.
-Barrier is a fence, wall, building wall, or any combination of these that completely surrounds the swimming pool and obstructs access to the swimming pool.
+BARRIER A fence, wall, building wall, or any combination of these that completely surrounds the swimming pool and obstructs access to the swimming pool.

 SPARK ARRESTER.
 A listed device constructed of noncombustible material specifically for the purpose of meeting one of the following conditions: